oracle-livelabs/em-omc/mysql/accelerate-app-development-with-low-code/b-lab-one-mysql-rest-service/mrs.md

 Modern development demands tools that minimize context switching and improve efficiency.
 The MySQL Shell extension for Visual Studio Code makes that possible by bringing powerful database interaction directly into the developer's workspace.
 With seamless support for connecting, querying, and scripting in SQL, Javascript, and TypeScript - all inside the familiar VS Code environment - it helps developers stay focused and productive.

-In this lab, you'll learn how to connect to a MySQL DB system using the MySQL Shell Extension in Visual Studio Code.
+In this lab, you'll learn how to connect to a MySQL DB system using the MySQL Shell extension in Visual Studio Code.
 This setup is especially useful if you are working in a development environment and prefer using VS code interface to manage your database.

 Estimated time: 20 minutes

 ### Objectives

-* Connect to a MySQL DB system on OCI using MySQL Shell extension for VS Code
+* Connect to a MySQL DB system using MySQL Shell extension for VS Code
-* Create a sample employees table
+* Create a sample employee table
 * Enable MySQL Rest Service (MRS)
 * Perform CRUD operations using curl via REST API

 ## Task 1: Connect to a MySQL DB system using MySQL Shell extension for VS Code

-1. Launch Visual Studio Code and click on the MySQL Shell for VS Code icon in the left sidebar.
+1. Launch Visual Studio Code and click on the **MySQL Shell for VS Code icon** in the left sidebar.
 This opens the database panel where you can add and manage connections.

      ![Launch VS Code](./images/launch-vs-code.png " ")